House Dems press FBI on Russia, possible link to Trump camp

 She confronted Comey, according to a Democrat who attended the briefing.
 Lawmakers and other congressional officials spoke on condition of anonymity to freely discuss the private meeting.

+According to Nadler, Comey responded no, he didn’t think it was the same thing and said he couldn’t comment further.

+“That’s what got many people in the room frustrated and upset,” Nadler told The Associated Press on Saturday.
+“He was being very hypocritical.”

-A declassified intelligence report released last week said Russian President Vladimir Putin ordered a hidden campaign to influence the election to favor Trump over Democrat Hillary Clinton, revelations that have roiled Washington.
+A declassified intelligence report released last week said Russian President Vladimir Putin ordered a hidden campaign to influence the election to favor Trump over Clinton, revelations that have roiled Washington.

 Trump and his supporters have staunchly resisted the findings and Trump has leveled a series of broadsides at U.S. intelligence agencies, even though he’ll have to rely on their expertise to help him make major national security decisions once he takes over at the White House next week.
 He will be sworn in Jan.
 20.